The Art of Abhyanga: Ayurvedic Self-Massage

 — Ashtanga Hrdayam: Sutrasthana: II: 8-9

-The practice of abhyanga or oil self-massage has been part of ayurvedic self-care ritual for 5000+ years.
+The practice of abhyanga or oil self-massage has been part of Ayurvedic wellness for 5000+ years.

-Abhyanga is a powerful self-care ritual to incorporate into your dinacarya or daily routine for wellbeing.
-It is profoundly balancing for Vata dosha, yet beneficial for all three doshas during any season.
+Abhyanga is a powerful self-care ritual to incorporate into your dinacarya or daily routine.
+It is refers to the practice of applying and massaging warm oil on the body.
+It is profoundly balancing for Vata dosha, the energetic force of Air and Ether elements, yet beneficial for all three doshas during any season.
 Ayurvedic word “Sneha” has two meanings: oil and love.
 It is said that performing self-massage and adorning the body in oil is a ritual of self-love.

 We apply oil to our bodies to lubricate the joints, build “Ojas,” our immunity-boosting life force and to promote longevity.
 Not only does oleation nourish the tissues of the body, but studies show there are many psychological and health benefits to the practice of self-massage and touch.